-Cons: No Client Portal (planned for future), Fee for Electronic Claim Submission but no ERA integration
+Cons: No Client Portal (planned for future), Fee for Electronic Claim Submission and no ERA integration

-It's a Good Choice For Practices That: Place great importance on a well-designed, friendly interface, solid support and fast development cycle and don't mind the inability to export the data in notes or waiting for features like a client portal and integrated ERAs.
+It's a Good Choice For Practices That: Place great importance on a well-designed, friendly interface, solid support and fast development cycle and don't mind waiting for features like a client portal and integrated ERAs.